chili-epfl/qml-tcpsockets/DOCUMENTATION.md

 QML wrapper for QTcpSocket.

 Can be created from a native socket descriptor returned from a [TcpServer](#classQMLTcpSockets_1_1TcpServer) incoming connection, or can connect to a peer on its own.
+Due to the sandboxing of WinRT, cannot listen on nor connect to localhost sockets on this platform.

 ## Summary